-If you wish to stay on, you must be prepared to apply to an Ontario university under all the terms that apply to international applicants.
+If you wish to stay on, you must be prepared to apply to an Ontario university under all the terms which apply to non-Canadian students.
 That is, you must fulfill all the criteria for admission; you are subject to the normal enrolment limitations; and you must pay full fees for international students.
 Application deadlines for September may be as early as December of the preceding year.
-There are very few scholarships available for international graduate students, but they are issued on a competitive basis and are very difficult to get.
+There are very few scholarships available for international graduate students, but they are issued on a competitive basis and are very difficult to obtain.
 Just because a professor agrees to work with you does not guarantee that you will receive a scholarship.

-If you do succeed in staying on, you cannot do so under the auspices of the OUI Student Exchange Program.
+If you do succeed in staying on, you cannot do so under the auspices of the ORA Student Exchange Program.
 As harsh as it may sound, the Ontario Program Office will not entertain requests for exceptions (in either direction).

-Closing Formalities
+Final Formalities